Image by (Joenomias) Menno de Jong from Pixabay

 “Gracie, look at this little cabinet I just made.”

-Gracie looked at it through eyes that were barely open, “That’s great.
+Gracie looked at it through barely open eyes, “That’s great.
 Very creative.”

 “Did I wake you up?”
 Dennis asked.